KangchengHou/admix-kit/docs/rfmix.md

 # step3-download-map.py
 # =====================
 # save this code into a file and
-# call: python step3-download-map.py hg38
+# call: python3 step3-download-map.py hg38
 # replace hg38 with hg19 as needed
 import sys
 import pandas as pd